machpoint82/geofs-gate-spawner/README.md

 ## Update 3.4.0, Spawn without GeoFs tab reloading, you get teleported directly to the stand

+## Due to Academic reasons, more airports as well as updates will not be added until late december.

 <p align="center">
   <img src="preview.png" alt="Preview" width="800">
 </p>